This post may contain affiliate links. Read our disclosure here.

-Word of caution: If you know you aren’t the type of girl (or boy) who will come home and put all of the chicken in the right bin, just have a bin for all chicken.
+Word of caution: If you know you aren’t going to come home and put all of the chicken in the right bin, just have a bin for all chicken.
 It may take a minute longer to find exactly what you want, but it’s better than just throwing everything in the freezer because you don’t have time to deal with it.
 Be realistic with what you’re willing to commit to.

 Now that all of your food is separated into manageable groups, it’s time to take inventory.
 That chest freezer is deep and I’ll never be able to remember that I have 2 cheese, 3 pepperoni, and one deluxe pizza.
 To keep it easy, here is a FREE printable freezer inventory sheet.
 You can print it, laminate it, and fill it out.
-Don’t want to commit to buying a laminator?
+Don’t have a laminator?
 Stick it in a sheet protector.

 The same principle as your groups applies here.
 If you don’t care what type of pizza it is, just have a line for pizza.
 If you know your five year old will produce massive amounts of tears at the sight of pepperoni, you might want to give cheese pizza it’s own line.
 For me, simple is better.

 Another option: Write on the front of the freezer what is inside of it with a dry erase marker… just be care to not brush it off when you are looking for something inside.
 You can also get chalkboard paper and stick it to the top.
 I have found chalk markers work best for writing on this, though, and they are on the pricey side.

 Step 4: Put it all back in the freezer